chef/license-acceptance/README.md

 by seeing the service fail to start, which is not an ideal UX.
 We therefore try to have the user accept the license when they try to *manage* the service.

+> Legal question:
 > Do we want to have a service lock that causes the service start to fail if the management tool has not been ran?
 > Without a lock, we avoid failure conditions users may not be expecting.
 But is this okay if they somehow avoid
 > running the management tool?
-This should not be possible for any of our known products but someone could somehow
-> avoid running `chef-server-ctl reconfigure` if they manually configure the server themselves.

 > Users upgrading are required to run `chef-server-ctl reconfigure` to trigger data migrations, but there is nothing
-> today that *requires* them to do this.
-Maybe a requirement of running a `reconfigure` command on upgrade would be
+> technical today that *requires* them to do this.
+Their service simply won't work correctly.
+My understanding is that
+> customers do run this command on an upgrade because we tell them to do that.
+Is going through this 'standard flow'
-> enough to meet our requirements?
+> enough enforcement?

 There are two broad types of server side tools we manage - omnibus packaged tools and hab managed tools.